elixir-europe/rdmkit/pages/rdm_cycle/processing.md

  After data processing, clean data is ready for analysis and should therefore be available to the members of the project team that need to perform the next steps.

-## Why is Data Processing important?
+## Why is data processing important?

 Data processing is important to ensure good quality of the collected data and to prepare it for meaningful data analysis.
 Accurate data processing is also essential for combining two or more datasets into a single dataset.
 An accurate documentation of every step done during data processing is key for the reproducibility of your result.
 Processing data correctly makes it easy to arrange, analyse and also saves a lot of space.

-## What should be considered for Data Processing?
+## What should be considered for data processing?

 The following considerations are important for data processing: